gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack horked and spat into the garbage pail by his feet.
 "Don't mean she ain't a pirate.
 Naggie!
-Where's my shaddin' tea?"
+Where's my shadding tea?"

 Iffy stepped out of the doorway to let her foster mother squeeze past her and hand a thermos to her husband.